madlib/archived_madlib/ReadMe.txt

   http://pyyaml.org/wiki/PyYAML

-License information regarding MADlib and included third-party libraries can be found inside the license directory.
+License information regarding MADlib and included third-party libraries can be found inside the 'licenses' directory.

 -------------------------------------------------------------------------